 - Do I know where the growth in the business has and is coming from?

 Management by data is factual.
 Allowing day to day activity and longer term strategy to be relevant to the needs of the business.

 Management by gut feel is never a comfortable place to be and can lead to constant firefighting.

-Measuring the performance of your organisation is key to informed review allowing you to adapt your plan and achieve your goals; giving greater control over profit and cash, and maximising the resources and aspirations of the business.
+Measuring the performance of your organisation is key to informed review allowing you to adapt your plan and achieve your goals.
+Giving greater control over profit and cash.
+Maximising the resources and aspirations of the business.